-What are "Organizations"?
+What are "organizations"?

 Getting your invitation

-When someone invites you to their Organization, they are prompted to add your email address and set up permissions for which channels you can access.
+When someone invites you to their organization, they are prompted to add your email address and set up permissions for which channels you can access.
 Buffer will then send you your email invitation.
-If you do not already have a Publish account, we will create one for you.
+If you do not already have a Buffer account, we will create one for you.
 The email you receive will give you instructions on how to set up your new account and set a password.
-If you don’t receive your email invitation, please reach out to your Organization owner and have them check the spelling of your email address.
+If you don’t receive your email invitation, please reach out to your organization owner and have them check the spelling of your email address.
 Also, check your spam and junk folders to see if the invitation may have landed there.

-Working within your Publish dashboard
+Working within your dashboard

-Once you’ve accepted your invitation and you’ve set up your account (if you didn’t have one already), you can now see your own individual Organization and the new Organization by navigating to your account menu.
-You can switch between the two Organizations depending on where you’d like to work.
+Once you’ve accepted your invitation and you’ve set up your account (if you didn’t have one already), you can now see your own individual organization and the new organization by navigating to your account menu.
+You can switch between the two organizations depending on where you’d like to work.

-- If both Organizations have the same name (such as the default “My Organization”), you can hover over each organization to see which channels are connected.
-The owner can rename the Organization using this guide.
+- If both organizations have the same name (such as the default “My Organization”), you can hover over each organization to see which channels are connected.
+The owner can rename the organization using this guide.

-- If your Organization owner hasn’t set you up with access to any channels yet, you’ll see a message saying they need to grant you access.
+- If your organization owner hasn’t set you up with access to any channels yet, you’ll see a message saying they need to grant you access.
 We suggest contacting the owner and asking them to set up your permissions using this guide.

 Working with drafts

-Connecting or reconnecting channels
+Connecting or refreshing channels